lauratravin/lauratravin.github.io/_posts/2018-08-24-performing_kittens.markdown

 ![image3](http://www.redhikari.com/clients/learnco/Project3.jpg)

-The first approach was to get all the data scrapping them at the beginning.
-Once I have the info it is to move through the menu.
-But… yes there is a but…it takes some time to open 51 webpages for ruby.
+The first approach was to scrap the data in the beginning, when the user run our hellokitty program.
+Once I collect the info, the menu is presented and you would be able to play with kittens info.
+But… yes there is a but…it takes some time to open 51 webpages for Ruby.
 It is not like you start the program and go to buy a coffee and then it will show the data when you return, but (again) their is a naughty delay that is not a very USER - friendly.

 ![image4](http://www.redhikari.com/clients/learnco/Project4.jpg)